Lemoncode/parcel-by-sample/01 es6/README.md

 # Basic sample

-It's time to test how gastby behaves when using ES6.. does it transpile it to ES5? .
+It's time to test how parcel behaves when using ES6.. does it transpile it to ES5? .

 # Steps to build it